“SUMMER OF lOVE”

-Her morning went smoothly except for one thing.
-Nathaniel hadn’t retrieved her address from his inbox.
-She didn’t concern herself too much because she understood how busy the interns were.
-She hadn’t seen him this morning but surely he would come out later to fetch it.
+Her morning went smoothly except Nathaniel hadn’t retrieved her address from his in-box.
+Samantha didn’t concern herself too much because she understood how busy the interns were.
+She hadn’t seen him this morning but trusted he would come out later to fetch it.

-She usually walked during her lunch hour, preferring to eat at her desk prior to going out.
-Today she was in such a great mood she jaunted down to Brentano’s to browse books.
+During her lunch hour she preferred to eat at her desk prior to going out.
+Today she jaunted down to Brentano’s to browse the books.
 It was a beautiful sunny California day.
 A day to just be happy.

-On returning, Samantha found an envelope on her desk.
-She timidly tore it open to read an incomprehensible message, Please forgive me, I cannot make our dinner appointment tonight.
+Returning to her desk Samantha found an envelope on her desk.
+She tore it open to read an incomprehensible message, Please forgive me, I cannot make our dinner appointment tonight.
 Nate.
 She figured he didn’t owe her an explanation, but sure as hell should have given her one.
-But she partially blamed herself, believing that if she hadn’t asked him to come to her apartment they would still be going out to dinner this evening.
+But she blamed herself, believing if she hadn’t asked him to come to her apartment, they would still go out to dinner this evening.

-Samantha was a bit nervous before entering the conference room.
+Samantha grew nervous before entering the conference room.
 It was something she had done a hundred times over the past three years.
-She’d worn her favorite Dior suit with the plunging neckline and slipped into a pair of high heeled pumps.
-She was tall without them, but they gave her added confidence, and Nate was tall enough that she wouldn’t tower over him.
+She’d worn her favorite Dior suit with the plunging neckline and slipped into a pair of high-heeled pumps.
+Tall without them, they gave her added confidence, and Nate was tall enough that she wouldn’t tower over him.

-She halted in the doorway, her shoulders sagging because All the interns were there with the exception of Nathaniel.
+She halted in the doorway, her shoulders sagging because all the interns were there except Nathaniel.